freifunk/projects.freifunk.net-contents/collections/_projects/retroshare.web-interface.md

 * configuration
 * channels

-Depending on how much work is scheduled this project stands for half-time or full time.
+Depending on how much work is scheduled this project stands for "175 hours" or full time.

 #### Milestones